 As a gasfitter, you'll also be tasked with installing, maintaining, and repairing gas appliances, including gas pipes and ventilation or flue pipes.
-In addition to buildings, you could be working on huge range of sites, such as ships, boats, caravans, motorhomes, trains, and other vehicles.
+In addition to buildings, you could be working on a huge range of sites, such as ships, boats, caravans, motor homes, trains, and other vehicles.

-Depending on your employer, you may also be working on large uderground gas distribution networks, ensuring they are built safely and correctly.
+Depending on your employer, you may also be working on large underground gas distribution networks, ensuring they are built safely and correctly.

-Once you finish your apprenticeship and pass the Plumbers, Gastiffitters, and Drainlayers Board exams, you can apply to become a licensed gasfitter.
-Your Tradesman Licence for a while, you can apply to be a Certifying Gastiffer.
+Once you finish your apprenticeship and pass the Plumbers, Gasfitters, and Drainlayers Board exams, you can apply to become a licensed gasfitter.
+After holding your Tradesman Licence for a while, you can apply to be a Certifying Gasfitter.
 This is the highest qualification available.
-Certifying Gastitters are responsible for making sure both their own work, and the work of anyone they supervise, is done correctly.
+Certifying Gasfitters are responsible for making sure both their own work, and the work of anyone they supervise, is done correctly.

-As your experience grows, you'll have the opportunoity to move up to higher-level roles such as project manager or supervisor.
+As your experience grows, you'll have the opportunity to move up to higher-level roles such as project manager or supervisor.

 Many gasfitters go on to start their own business, increasing both their freedom and income.
-Others move into roles in the wider industry, such as consulitng or teaching.
+Others move into roles in the wider industry, such as consulting or teaching.

 From 1st January 2018, the cost per week to study gasfitting or a combination of trades is: